Geborgen/nordic-souls/README.md

   - Sneak Style 2: Dodge with left thumb while weapon is drawn, sneak otherwise.

 TUDM is now configured for gamepad usage.

+#### Leveling Freedom

+By default, Nordic Souls uses the vanilla leveling system, but the nuances of it can be changed.
+In the Leveling Freedom MCM, you can adjust the leveling curve by selecting a preset or adjusting your own values.
+This will change how fast you level up in relation to your current level.
+See the [mod page](https://www.nexusmods.com/skyrimspecialedition/mods/69589) for more information.

 ### Starting the Game